 We charge flat rates for most estate planning services.
-However, services that require research, document review, evaluation of various tax issues, and services that do not involve preparation of documents, such as consulting or negotiations, may be billable at an hourly rate.
+However, services that require research, document review, evaluation of various tax issues, and services that do not involve preparation of documents, such as consulting, document review, or negotiations, may be billable at an hourly rate.

 Hourly Rate $450

 Services billable at the hourly rate will usually require a deposit based on the estimated time necessary for your individual matter.

 We do not charge for the first phone call or a quick Zoom meeting for us to meet each other and briefly discuss your needs (up to 20 minutes).
 However, any consultation during which we analyze your situation and discuss various legal strategies in detail will be subject to the consultation fee.
 If you retain our office to represent you, we will apply the initial consultation fee against the cost of any services that you hire us to provide.

 For all other estate planning matters, we offer three levels of service so you can choose the best fit for your family’s needs.